decredcommunity/events/reports/20191115-panel-digital-identity-and-blockchain-mexico-city-mexico.md

-## Panel on Digital Identity and Blockchain in Mexico City, Mexico
+## Open Banking, Fintech and Blockchain Summit in Mexico City, Mexico

 Report by @elian